Interview with Kat Boyd

 How did you find out about Nikki's course?

 I heard about Nikki through a mutual friend of ours.
-Our friend and I are both personal trainers who work with a lot of pre and postnatal women and she thought Nikki would be a good connection to have with her area of expertise in natural conception care/ fertility assistance and health.
+Our friend and I are both personal trainers who work with a lot of pre and postnatal women.
+She thought Nikki would be a good connection to have with her area of expertise in natural conception care/ fertility assistance and health.

 I have been following Nikki for some time and believe her message is so important.
-You hear of so many women struggling to conceive naturally and resort to the expensive and stressful process of IVF that you just wonder, had they have known more information about preconception planning and care, would their situation be different?
+You hear of so many women struggling to conceive naturally and resort to the expensive and stressful process of IVF.
+It makes you wonder, had they have known more information about preconception planning and care, would their situation be different?

 I attended one of Nikki's seminars in Sydney and listened to her story and motivation for becoming a fertility naturopath and this really resonated with me.
 It's something I believe is highly important for all women wanting to conceive.